-From the large design of painted unicorns and artistic vines on the walls to the hard wooden flooring and high glanced ceilings, there wasn’t a dull spot to be found.
-The smell of old wooden flooring and musk Victorian atmosphere.
+From the large design of painted unicorns and artistic vines on the walls to the rough wooden flooring and glazed ceilings, there wasn’t a dull spot to be found.
+The smell of old wooden flooring and the musk of the Victorian atmosphere filled the room.

 Vintage Visions: A Day in the Life of Godiva, Edinburgh's Fashion Haven

-Godiva‘s boutique store is unique, vintage, and has a high-street, gloomy touch.
-Having been founded in 2002, Godiva takes the street with such charisma and exquisite clothing and accessories from independent designers and graduates that are wanting to promote and sell their work.
+Godiva‘s boutique store is unique and vintage and has a high-street, gloomy touch.
+Founded in 2002, Godiva exudes charisma and showcases exquisite clothing and accessories from independent designers and graduates seeking to promote and sell their work.

 Fleur is able to provide these young designers and artists with the opportunity to enter the world of fashion design and bring their creations to life!
-I felt more at ease in the environment because of the calm and collected swing and jazzy-type music playing in the background.
+I felt more at ease in the environment because of the calm, collected swing and jazzy-type music playing in the background.

-In the comfy red lounge chairs with the sun glaring through, the store, which looks so small but opens up to a Mary Poppins bag with its very own special studio in which they have a bespoke service with the measure in store in which you can choose a design and your fabric and have a garment made just for you!
-As well as where independent store designers go and create their masterpiece collections.
+In the comfy red lounge chairs with the sun glaring through, the store, which looks tiny but opens up to a Mary Poppins bag, has its very own special studio.
+They have a custom service where you can choose a design and fabric and have a garment made just for you!
+It is also where independent store designers go and create their masterpiece collections.

-Having been so sucked into the environment of the shop, I later snapped out and sat down with Fleur to ask a few questions about life on the road of creating a store with such taste and creativity—the goods the bads, and all together just grad-tactic opportunities!
+Having been so sucked into the environment of the shop, I later snapped out.
+I sat down with Fleur to ask a few questions about life on the road of creating a store with such taste and creativity—the goods, the bad, and altogether, just grad-tactic opportunities!
 Instead of me rambling on, I will let Fleur bring you into all the ins and outs of her personal world at Godiva.

 Vintage Visions: A Day in the Life of Godiva, Edinburgh's Fashion Haven

-“A typical day changes everyday, Everyday is a different day and that is the fun of it.
-There are different customer integrations and your daily chores in the morning, but I think the joy of having a business like this is that everyday is a different day.
-It keeps you on your toes different seasons come and go.”
+“A typical day changes every day.
+Every day is different, and that is the fun of it.
+There are various customer interactions and daily tasks each morning, but the joy of running a business like this is that every day brings something new.
+It keeps you constantly adaptable, with different seasons coming and going.

-What is it exactly you are wanting to get out of your customers in terms of your styles and clothing itself?
+What exactly do you want to get from your customers in terms of your styles and the clothing itself?

-“I think the thing about the shop is having a few things different and unusual, often like on-off or limited edition.
-I think now we are quite established, and often the customers that now come in here know the products and know that they are hand-made by independent designers or small-scale productions, and that’s kind of the unique pull towards the store.
+“I think the thing about the shop is that there are a few things that are different and unusual, often like on-off or limited edition.”
+I think we are quite established now, and often the customers who come in here know the products and that they are hand-made by independent designers or small-scale productions, and that’s the unique pull towards the store.

-Again, with vintage people, when they shop at vintage shops, its because they like to be different and mix and match their wardrobe with all the new pieces, so from the idea of that came all the different designers and supporting different talent.”
+Again, vintage shoppers like to be different and mix and match their wardrobe with new pieces, so that inspired all the different designers and supporting different talent.

 Vintage Visions: A Day in the Life of Godiva, Edinburgh's Fashion Haven

-That was what was so eye-grabbing about Godiva.
+That ‘s what was so eye-grabbing about Godiva.
 How did you go about choosing designers?
 Did you go out and find people, or did they approach you?

-“A bit of both a lot of the time people approach the store as its very established and having a showroom for independent designers.
-People come to me, and a lot of the time I see something that someone is wearing and ask where it’s from.
-I’ll go and find it, or it’s just by being alert about things around you.
-Occasionally, troll through things.
-But generally, its people coming to me, or I notice things on the street, or recommendations; a lot of people recommend designers as well.“
+“A bit of both.”
+People often approach the store because it is well-established and houses a showroom for independent designers.
+People come to me, and when I see something someone is wearing, I often ask where it’s from.
+I’ll go and find it, or I’ll just be alert about what’s around me.
+Occasionally, I troll through things.
+But generally, it people coming to me, or I notice things on the street, or recommendations; a lot of people recommend designers as well.“

 Vintage Visions: A Day in the Life of Godiva, Edinburgh's Fashion Haven